 - Back (rear) driver: The thick cylindrical element at the back of the piezoelectric transducer.
-The back driver abuts the rear-most ceramic and applies preload pressure, typically via a stack bolt.
+The back driver abuts the rear-most ceramic and applies preload pressure, typically via a stacking bolt.

 - Electrodes: A thin electrically conductive disk placed between adjacent piezoelectric ceramics of a transducer.
 The transducer driving voltage is applied between these electrodes.

-- Front driver: Transmitting the ultrasonic energy of the transducer to the horn or tool head, the front driver usually includes a mounting flange for connecting the housing.
+- Front driver: Transmitting the transducer's ultrasonic energy to the horn or tool head, the front driver usually includes a mounting flange for connecting the housing.

-- Stack bolt: The bolt(s) that is used to sandwich the ceramics between the front driver and back driver, thereby forming a resonant unit.
-When the bolt is tightened it applies a compressive prestress to the ceramics.
+- Stack bolt: The bolt(s) used to sandwich the ceramics between the front and back drivers, thereby forming a resonant unit.
+When the bolt is tightened, it applies a compressive prestress to the ceramics.